Beepsandbreakthroughs

 A rigid body or segment that forms part of a robot’s structure.
 Links are the “bones” of the robot and don’t deform during operation.
 The Basics A link is a rigid structural segment of a robot—the solid "bones" that form the...

-Local Minima (in motion planning)
+local minima (in motion planning)

 A trap condition where the robot gets stuck in a sub-optimal position—like a ball rolling into a small dip when there’s a deeper valley elsewhere.
 Good planning algorithms help avoid these traps.
 Local minima occur when a robot...